 Unless restricted by the Gambling Act, details about applications, licenses and representations will be made available in our public register.
 Representations that we accept will be copied in their entirety to applicants, to provide an opportunity for mediation and to ensure that the rights of the applicant are not compromised.

-Operators/premises are requested to share relevant information with the Licensing Authority about test purchasing results (subject to primary aurhority agreements) and such information as the number of self-exclusion and underage attempts to gamble to help the Licensing Authority develop its understanding about the risk of problem gambling in its area.
-The Authority may seek information from operators/premises for this purpose
+Operators/premises are expected to share relevant information with the Licensing Authority to enable it to develop its understanding about the risk of gambling in its area such as;